DevAbabil/mongoose-qb/README.md

 # mongoose-qb

-A powerful and flexible query builder for Mongoose to simplify building complex queries with filtering, searching, sorting, field limiting, and pagination.
+A powerful and flexible query builder for **Mongoose** that simplifies building complex queries with filtering, searching, sorting, field limiting, and pagination.

-## Installation
+## 🚀 Installation

 ```bash
 npm install mongoose-qb